MZiaAfzal71/Average_Weighted_Path_Vector/README.md

 2. For ML evaluation, comment/uncomment relevant descriptor file paths in `DecisionTree.py` or other ML scripts.
 3. Use `GenerateGraphs.py` to visualize final results.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For queries, reach out via GitHub Issues or [your contact email].
+For queries, reach out via GitHub Issues or zia@pucit.edu.pk.